jfdev001/jfdev001.github.io/_posts/2025-08-27-updating-pdf-metadata-with-pdftk.md

 information.
 This means that the searchable title that appears for the article once loaded onto the eReader is something very ugly like an uninterpretable string of digits.
 An easy way to fix this is using the open-source tool `pdftk`.
+In this short article, I show how to use `pdftk` for this purpose.

 A look at the man pages for `pdftk` via `man pdftk` tells us everything we need to know: